blueSparrow2000/GOEC/README.md

         Finally, the tiles.
         In this game, events occur as the player moves through tiles.
         The unit of a cell on the minimap is a tile(room).
-        The tiles you haven't been to is considered unknown and is not shown to player, except three gamemodes; Easy, Normal, Hard.
+        The tiles you haven't been to is considered unknown and is not shown to player, except in these three gamemodes; Easy, Normal, Hard.
-        In Easy mode, all tiles are visible from the beggining.
+        In Easy mode, all the tiles are visible from the beggining.
         In Normal or Hard mode, you can preview your top, bottom, left, and right tiles even if you haven't been there.

         Common tiles include 'EmptyCavePath', 'Room of Gold Coins', 'Room of Monsters', 'Room of Items', and 'Locked Room'.